 Unlike an interest rate, the APR includes both the interest and fees of a given loan, as a percentage, that applies to your loan per year.
 Lenders often advertise a loan’s APR, instead of its interest rate.
 That’s because it’s a more accurate picture of how much your loan will cost.

 When comparing APRs, make sure you’re also comparing loans with similar terms and amounts.
-A loan with a 100% APR and six-month term might actually cost less in the long run than a large loan with a 15% interest rate and a five-year term.
+For example, a loan with a 100% APR and a six-month term might actually cost less in the long run than a loan with a 15% interest rate and a five-year term.

 Factors that affect your business loan interest rate